 Wilder-Smith, who has made a career of using optics and photonics technologies to improve oral health and who has several patents to her name through UCI Beall Applied Innovation, praised the partnership’s role in helping pre-dental students at UCI.

 “Working with Concorde has really added to the pre-dental experience for our students,” said Wilder-Smith.
 “We don’t have a dental school at UCI so the pre-dental students have to find their own way to make connections to clinical dentistry.
 Concorde works together with both our dental societies and makes sure the students get pre-clinical experience in helping at free clinics.
 I think it’s a big deal because it gets them set on the path of volunteering, of doing something for the community.”

 The visit included a demonstration of the device used at the free screenings, allowing contributors and supporters to see the culmination of everyone’s hard work.

 “I see the proposal, I see the reviews, we give them the money, I talk with them on the phone and I hear Petra talk about the work that she’s doing,” said Zender, who facilitated the funding of the collaboration.
 “But to actually come here and see the actual devices in action … it’s really rewarding.”

 Learn more about UCI BLIMC’s vision of moving innovative technologies from “laboratory benchtop to patient bedside.”

 *Featured Photo: Paul Kennedy.
 Courtesy of: UCI BLIMC.

-Pictured (from left to right): Kairong Lin, Robynn Zender, Dr. Petra Wilder-Smith, Sen. Janet Nguyen, Dr. Arezou Goshtasbi, and Ryan Cheung.
+Pictured (from left to right): Kairong Lin, Robynn Zender, Dr. Petra Wilder-Smith, former Sen. Janet Nguyen, Dr. Arezou Goshtasbi, and Ryan Cheung.